lion-agi/lionagi/docs/Get_started/Examples/coder.rst

         # return codes
         return coder.conversation.messages[-1]['content']

-How about tasking our developer with designing a File and a Chunk class for us?
+How about tasking our developer with designing a File class and a Chunk class for us?

 .. code-block:: python